Frank Pavone: PFL finances

 In 2011, PFL came under scrutiny for failing to disclose financial details, reporting a $1.4 million deficit in 2010 despite collecting tens of millions of dollars in donations during recent years.
 On September 6, 2011, Pavone was ordered back to his diocese by his bishop, Patrick Zurek of the Diocese of Amarillo, Texas.
 Zurek limited Pavone to duties within the Diocese of Amarillo because of a protracted disagreement over financial transparency for Pavone's nonprofit Priests for Life and its affiliates – Rachel's Vineyard, which counsels people affected by abortion, and Gospel of Life Ministries, a lay association affiliated with Priests for Life.
 Pavone remained a priest in good standing, and the bishop did not allege fiscal impropriety.
 In addition to suspending Pavone from ministry outside Amarillo, Bishop Zurek prohibited Pavone from appearing on the Eternal Word Television Network.
 Zurek also questioned the management of Priests for Life affiliates Rachel's Vineyard and Gospel of Life Ministries, the latter of which lost its tax-exempt status in 2010, according to IRS records.

 A Catholic World News analysis of tax returns indicated that between 2006 and 2008, Priests for Life spent less than 63% of its revenues on its programs, finding that program expenses along with salaries and management costs made up the 37% of expenses and that only one employee had a salary exceeding $100,000.
 The analysis also found that Pavone did not draw any salary from the organization.
-Charity Navigator awarded Priests for Life three stars out of four, with a score of 77.62 for financial accountability and 90.00 for transparency.
+Charity Navigator awarded Priests for Life three stars out of four, 9an overall score of 82%) with a score of 77.62 for financial accountability and 90.00 for transparency.
+This score is calculated from multiple beacon scores weighted as follows: 90% for Accountability and Finance and 10% for Leadership and Adaptability.
+Charity Navigator also indicates that 75% of the revenue is spent on programs and 9% on fundraising.
 Charity Navigator also indicates that 75.9% of the revenue is spent on programs, and 9.3% on fundraising.
 The Leadership and Adaptability Report for the organization shows a 100% score.